Guide to Australia's coronavirus financial support for small businesses

 How to access: Speak to your business banking relationship manager, contact your local branch, or call 1300 236 344 to get your finances sorted.

-Likewise, Suncorp is helping business customers across Australia navigate the impacts of COVID-19 by providing assistance in the form of:
+Suncorp is also helping business customers across Australia navigate the impacts of COVID-19 by providing assistance in the form of:

 - Reducing interest rates for new and existing variable business loans (secured)